Architect

 The Megiddo Gates, A Case Study:

-The design of the ‘Megiddo Gate’ (sketch depicted above) reveals the actual floor plan of the ancient ruins.
-As the details emerged this gate system included much more than a single gate, but also became a place of civic governance and commerce that occurred at the gate itself.
-In addition, the structure was built with a substantial foundation and long lasting materials.
-In addition, the wall structure was built to include an internal passage way with chambers, designed to be within the thick walled structure.
-In turn the walled gate became a fortified building structure that also housed diverse functions while also protecting the city gate.
-The design fundamentally changed the typical operation of the city entrance gate and influenced the way the city gate functioned.
-It was as though the city gate itself had become a symbol of royal governance.
+The archeological dig also revealed that the structure was built with a substantial foundation and durable materials that could still be observed.
+In addition, the wall structure was built to include an internal passage way that could access the noted chambers.
+In turn the city gate became a fortified structure that housed diverse functions while also protecting the city.
+The design fundamentally changed the typical operation of the city entrance gate and operation.
+It was as though the city gate itself had become a symbol of governance for this city.

 The Essence of Strategic Design:

-Great Challenges Can inspire Good Design:
+Challenges Can inspire Good Design:

 Modern Day Applications: